Tap…tap…tap

 It wasn't what Ikade had imagined.

-The feline glanced at her, their hair blowing softly with the wind whistling softly.
-Ikade's shoulder drooped a little while Sierra squeezed her hand lightly.
+The feline glanced at her, their hair stirring softly in the wind.
+Ikade's shoulders drooped a little while Sienna squeezed her hand lightly.

-It was a sad sight, the dirt was dry, little sand dunes forming about with the sight on small canyons forming all over the place.
-Here and there, patches of green scattered sparsely clung to where small pockets of water had pooled.
+It was a sad sight.
+The dirt lay dry, little sand dunes forming here and there, with small canyons splitting through the land.
+Patches of green clung sparsely to the few places where water had pooled.

-Sierra could almost feel the heat radiating off the emptiness, the old, familiar sound of survival waiting to swallow her whole.
+Sienna could almost feel the heat rising from the emptiness, the old, familiar sound of survival waiting to swallow her whole.

 And the abundance of beasts waiting their turn.